Military Pay 101: Basic Pay, Allowances and S&I Pay

 As an active-duty service member, you receive many benefits and entitlements like free access to Military OneSource services and support.
 One of the primary benefits to working in the military is a steady paycheck and tax-free allowances.
 Here’s a summary of the different military pay elements you might see on your monthly Leave and Earnings Statement.

-Basic pay chart, scales and raises
+Basic pay chart and raises

 Basic pay is a service member’s primary compensation.
 Two main factors affect where you fall on the basic pay scale: your years of service and your rank, which generally corresponds with your military pay grade.